Corporate Social Responsibility at Sonova

 Sonova’s Code of Conduct defines general principles for ethical behavior; it applies to all employees in the Sonova Group, its subsidiaries, and any contractors or vendors performing work for the Sonova Group or any of its subsidiaries.

 Sonova believes in treating everyone with respect and fairness at all times.
 We value the varied experience of diverse individuals from around the world.
 We are committed to conduct business and to align our codes and principles according to internationally recognized standards of the United Nations (UN), the International Labor Organization (ILO), and the Organization for Economic Cooperation and Development (OECD).
-All employees within the Sonova Group, as well as its business partners, are expected to comply with these standards.

 Human rights as understood at the Sonova Group include the following principles: